|

 There are many reasons why I love being an Etsy seller.
 Making passive income is my favorite.

 Selling digital products on Etsy is fairly easy.
-After researching the product idea, you create the product, make mock-ups, and list it using good keywords.
+After researching the product idea, you create it, make mock-ups, and list it using good keywords.

 Etsy already has an audience that is looking to buy digital downloads.
-Selling through Etsy is much easier than selling on your own website and driving your own traffic.
+Selling through Etsy is much easier than selling on your website and driving traffic.

 You might be interested in learning how to set up an Etsy shop!